mromerom/CS4320-FP/README.md

 ### Server configuration
 Our project runs using MongoDB Enterprise 3.2.11, so follow [this guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-ubuntu/) to install it on your server.
 Then follow [this guide](http://lornajane.net/posts/2016/php-7-0-and-5-6-on-ubuntu) to install and switch php from version 7.0 to 5.6 because there isn’t a php mongodb driver for php7.0.
 Finally, run `sudo apt-get install php5.6-mongo` from the command line to install the driver
+Note: This was our eventual solution to correctly configuring the server.
+Due to the nature of setting up a server, especially if you have not done it before, this may not work exactly right the first time.
+Troubleshooting may be necessary.

 ### The software
 Clone the master branch of this repository.